tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 are sent to the literary nearest replica.

-Setting weights can also help to define the most powerful replicas: the ones that can process the largest number requests per second.
+Setting weights can also help to define the most powerful replicas: the ones that can process the largest number of requests per second.

 The idea is to specify the zone for every ``router`` and every replica, therefore filling a matrix of relative zone weights.
 This approach allows setting different weights in different zones for the same replica set.

-To set weights, use the zone attribute for each replica in configuration:
+To set weights, use the zone attribute for each replica during configuration:

 .. code-block:: kconfig